 In a medium bowl, you’ll whisk together champagne vinegar, minced shallot, grated ginger, and high quality extra virgin olive oil.
-We prefer LIA Greek EVOO which we have available in our online shop.
+We prefer LIA Greek EVOO.
 Season the marinade with some sea salt to taste.
-But remember, the feta cheese in this recipe will add a layer of salt, and at the end we will sprinkle some flaky sea salt like Fleur de Sel on top.
+But remember, the feta cheese in this recipe will add a layer of salt, and at the end we will sprinkle some flaky sea salt like Natural Sea Salt Flakes from Greece on top.
 So be careful.
 Place the watermelon in a large resealable bag or large shallow dish and pour in the marinade.
 Refrigerate for 30 minutes.

 Like this recipe so far?
 Be the first to know when we release new ones!

 Making Your Own Middle Eastern Spice Mix

 If you’ve followed Spoonabilities from the start, you know I love experimenting with different combinations of Mediterranean and Middle-Eastern flavors and techniques.
 Now that I’ve revisited this spice mix recipe, mainly because of my recent watermelon obsession, I think it’s finally time to share it with you.